<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 • Maintain clean data on students' mastery of standards.
 First, you need to monitor student progress with meaningful data.
 Morris uses a standards-based curriculum at Tier 1 and collects data to understand whether students are mastering those standards.

 • Bring all of your data into one spot.
 Administrators, teachers, and staff should have access to the same data, in the same place.
-"We can create data systems that are so robust, they tell us exactly where a student is—academically, socially, and emotionally.
+"We can create data systems that are so robust, they tell us exactly where a student is—academically and socially.
 They can guide us on how to support a student," said Pendergrast.

 • Build habits around using the data.
 Is every educator in the building using the data to make decisions and inform practices?
 Set aside time for educators to discuss the data and engage in a problem-solving process, and offer regular professional development to help them respond to trends they're seeing.

 • Broaden your view to other data sources, including social emotional learning.
 Ensure that your data system gives teachers and counselors a snapshot of the whole child.
-For example, Morris gathers SEL data and gives teachers and counselors strategies for working with this data to support individual students.
+For example, Morris gathers life skills data and gives teachers and counselors strategies for working with this data to support individual students.

 Related Articles